 New Year.
 New Job.
 New Lifestyle 2020

-We’re seeking an Emergency Medicine Specialist on a permanent basis to be based in Gisborne in the beautiful Tairāwhiti region on the East Cape of the North Island.
+We’re seeking a Consultant Anaesthetist on a permanent basis to be based in Gisborne in the beautiful Tairāwhiti region on the East Cape of the North Island.

-- Coastal community living – pack up the paddleboard and bring the kids
+- Relaxed coastal lifestyle – pack up the paddleboard and bring the kids

-- FACEM or equivalent specialist qualifications, e.g. FRCEM with CCT
+- FANZCA or equivalent specialist qualifications, e.g. FRCA with CCT

 - Beautiful natural surroundings and marine life – white sandy beaches, native forest & birds, dolphins and orca.